 “You’re only a kid, as managers go,” Griffith told Harris.
 “But I’m gambling on you having the right stuff.”

 In 1924, Griffith’s gamble paid off immediately.
 At age 27, Harris promptly led his team to its first pennant and World Series title that fall.
-It was an incredible feat for a man who was forever known afterwards as “The Boy Wonder.”
+It was an incredible feat for a man who was forever known afterward as “The Boy Wonder.”

-A native of the small coal mining town of Pittston, Pa., Harris was first discovered by Senators scout Joe Engel in 1919.
+Growing up in the small coal mining town of Pittston, Pa., Harris was first discovered by Senators scout Joe Engel in 1919.
 He debuted for the Senators at age 22 and soon established a reputation as a .300 hitter and a fierce competitor who had stood up to Ty Cobb.

 In his rookie season, Cobb challenged the young Harris by sliding with spikes high into second base.
 Harris refused to flinch and tagged Cobb square in the back with his glove.